-A general observation is, though, that three-dimensional crystals (being multi-species or not) do not rotate around the $z$-axis when laser-cooled only along the $z$-axis.
-In experiments where translational crystal structures have been observed within single species crystals, there has been a tendency to always observe, e.g., fcc or bcc structures at specific orientations with respect to the trap electrodes~\cite{Mortensen:2006,Mortensen:2007}, indicating breaking of cylindrical symmetry.
-Even more pronounced symmetry breaking effects have been observed in two-species crystals consisting of two isotopes of Ca$^+$ ($^{40}$Ca$^{+}$ and $^{44}$Ca$^{+}$) \cite{Mortensen:2007} (See Fig.~\ref{fig:Two isotope crystals}).
-Here, the inner $^{40}$Ca$^{+}$ component, in addition to having a global cylindrical shape, had a very persistent (life times longer than 10 s) internal structure (presumable orthorhombic) with fixed relation to the trap electrodes.
-These findings were to some extent confirmed by MD simulations of similar two-species systems including the full rf field configuration\cite{Mortensen:2007}.
+In three-dimensional ion crystals the micromotion occurs along several directions and the resulting order is therefore more challenging to predict.
+There are however some general properties extracted from experimental evidence.
+Three-dimensional crystals that are laser-cooled by beams propagating along the axis of the linear trap are never observed to rotate around the same axis.
+This occurs for single as well as for multi-species crystals and indicates that the trap potential tends to pin the crystals.
+Moreover, translationally periodic crystal structures of single species crystals seem to have a propensity to occur with, e.g., bcc or fcc configurations at specific orientations with respect to the trap electrodes~\cite{Mortensen:2006,Mortensen:2007}.
+More pronounced effects have been observed in two-species crystals consisting of two isotopes of Ca$^+$ ($^{40}$Ca$^{+}$ and $^{44}$Ca$^{+}$), as shown in Fig.~\ref{fig:Two isotope crystals} \cite{Mortensen:2007}.
+Here, the inner $^{40}$Ca$^{+}$ component, in addition to having a global cylindrical shape, had a very persistent internal structure (presumably orthorhombic) with fixed relation to the trap electrodes and with life times longer than 10 seconds.
+Similar results were found by simulations, which included the full rf trap potential~\cite{Mortensen:2007}.